laurabrenskelle/mbon-docs/_docs/mbon-data-flow.md

 **Additional Resources**
 * [Standardizing Marine Biological Data Guide](https://ioos.github.io/bio_data_guide/) - A guide and examples of aligning datasets to Darwin Core.
-* [Aligning data to Darwin Core notebook in IOOS CodeLab](https://ioos.github.io/ioos_code_lab/content/code_gallery/data_management_notebooks/2020-12-08-DataToDwC.html) - A Python notebook for aligning a dataset to Darwin Core.
+* [Aligning data to Darwin Core notebook in IOOS CodeLab](https://ioos.github.io/ioos_code_lab/content/code_gallery/data_management_notebooks/2020-12-08-DataToDwC.html) - A Python notebook for aligning a dataset to Darwin Core available in the IOOS Code Lab.
+* [OBIS Manual](https://manual.obis.org/) - This manual provides an overview on how to contribute data to OBIS and how to acess data from OBIS

 ## Sending to OBIS-USA
 Below are the various options for sending your data to OBIS-USA.